Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: Research Challenges and Opportunities

-{\bf HRIS Modeling:} The performance evaluation detailed in Section~\ref{sec:Comm} is based on the presented simplified model for its dual operation.
-In practice, each meta-atom EM response is expected to exhibit a more complex configurable profile, including coupling between its parameters (i.e., power splitting and phase shifting coefficients) as well as between different elements.
+{\bf HRIS Modeling:} The performance evaluation detailed in Section~\ref{sec:Comm} is based on the presented simplified model for the HRIS dual operation.
+In practice, the EM response of each hybrid meta-atom is expected to exhibit a more complex configurable profile, including coupling between its parameters (i.e., coupling and phase shifting coefficients) as well as between different elements.
 Such a physics-driven characterization will allow to more faithfully evaluate H\acp{ris}.
-An additional critical aspect of H\acp{ris}, which should be characterized, is its excessive power consumption and cost compared to reflective \acp{ris}.
-While such an analysis is expected to be highly implementation dependent, it will help understanding the price associated with the gains of H\acp{ris}.
+An additional critical aspect which should be characterized is the HRIS excessive power consumption and cost compared to reflective \acp{ris}.
+While such an analysis is expected to be highly implementation dependent, it will help understanding the price associated with the H\ac{ris} gains.

-{\bf Hardware Designs:} The presented proof-of-concept, which is based on \cite{alamzadeh2021reconfigurable}, is an important first step in demonstrating HRIS hardware.
-Nonetheless, realizing such metasurfaces for wireless communications still requires a large body of experimental efforts and hardware designs, from low up to THz frequencies.
-Akin to reflective \acp{ris}, the H\ac{ris} design requires investigations into the number and pattern of meta-atoms to be implemented as hybrid and their the tuning mechanism, as well as the size of the metasurface and its phase configuration capabilities (e.g., beam steering span, grating lobes, and sidelobes).
-All other studies related to forming desired reflected beams (as done for reflective \acp{ris}) are also relevant to HRISs.
+{\bf Hardware Designs:} The presented proof-of-concept, which is based on \cite{alamzadeh2021reconfigurable_all}, is an important first step in demonstrating HRIS hardware.
+Nonetheless, realizing such metasurfaces for wireless operations still requires a large body of experimental efforts and hardware designs, from low up to THz frequencies~\cite{RIS_THz}.
+Akin to purely reflective \acp{ris}, the H\ac{ris} design requires investigations into the number and pattern of meta-atoms to be implemented as hybrid and their tuning mechanism, as well as the overall size of the metasurface and its phase configuration capabilities (e.g., beam steering span, grating lobes, and sidelobes).
+All other studies related to forming reflection patterns (as done for conventional \acp{ris}) are also relevant to HRISs.